CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     automatic generation to work, the :py:attr:`vhdl_autodoc_source_path`
     configuration option must be set to point to a valid directory containing VHDL sources describing the target entity.
-See :ref:`autodoc_usage` for further instruction on how the source must be set up
+See :ref:`autodoc_usage` for further instruction on how the source must be set up.